 We take information and system security very seriously and we strive to comply with our obligations at all times.
 Any personal information which is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection obligations.

 Your information is protected by controls designed to minimise loss or damage through accident, negligence or deliberate actions.
 Our security controls are aligned to industry standards and good practice; providing a control environment that effectively manages risks to the confidentiality, integrity and availability of your information whether it is being processed by us or a third party acting on our behalf.

-Our employees also protect sensitive or confidential information when storing or transmitting information electronically and must undertake annual training on this.
+Our colleagues also protect sensitive or confidential information when storing or transmitting information electronically and must undertake annual training on this.

 We also use internal and external audit and specialist third party consultants to conduct regular, independent assurance and benchmarking exercises across our business to ascertain the effectiveness of our security control environment and our security strategy.

-To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a [prospective] client or customer of ours.
+To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a [prospective] client or investor.